 Students may begin a registered nursing career by earning an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
 Depending on previous education and nursing interests, nurses who wish to continue their education and become nurse practitioners or specialists may consider a Master of Science in Nursing (MSN).
 Master's programs offer a variety of concentrations, including gerontology, emergency care, and obstetrics.
 All levels include clinical practicums and labs in addition to lecture-based courses.

 An ADN program typically takes two years to complete and is designed to prepare students for the demands of a career as a registered nurse (RN).
-For any ADN program, students must have a high school diploma or equivalent and proof of a Hepatitis B vaccination.
+Program requirements include completing approximately 60 credits, often including a capstone course.
+Prerequisites for nursing programs may vary, but for any ADN program, students must have a high school diploma or equivalent and proof of a Hepatitis B vaccination.
 Some schools may also consider high school grade point averages or prefer that students complete general education courses before being admitted into the nursing program.
-Once admitted, students complete classroom study and clinical work.
+Once admitted, students are required to complete both classroom study and clinical work.
 In the classroom, students get a foundation in nursing skills and science courses.
 Clinical courses allow students to work in the field, learning practical skills in nursing.
 Topics covered include:

 - Mental health nursing

 Bachelor of Science in Nursing Degree Requirements